 Home and Cyber Security

 Similar to almost every other feature of home automation, security options can be basic or highly bespoke, and they often supplement traditional monitored security systems.
-Smart surveillance cameras can be found for less than $100, and fully integrated systems can cost tens of thousands of dollars.
+Smart surveillance cameras can be found for less than $100, and fully integrated systems can cost tens of thousands of dollars (with amazing features to match).
 Integrated security often will include home or building access and even proactive systems like water leak detection.

 A new segment of the home automation industry, energy seems poised to become a major focus as we turn our attention to climate change and monitoring our carbon footprints.
 Automation can include something as simple as an application that monitors and reports on energy use (such as a smart lighting control application), along with full-scale home generators and batteries.
 The consumer costs range from free to hundreds of thousands of dollars and more.
 As with many new technologies, increasing awareness and adoption may lead to lower costs down the line.